autowarefoundation/autoware.universe/perception/simple_object_merger/README.md

 So `simple_object_merger` aim to merge multiple DetectedObjects with low calculation cost.
 The package do not use data association algorithm to reduce the computational cost, and it can handle more than 2 topics in one node to prevent launching a large number of nodes.

+### Use case

+Use case is as below.

+- Multiple radar detection

+`Simple_object_merger` can be used for multiple radar detection.
+By combining them into one topic from multiple radar topics with `simple_object_merger`, the pipeline for faraway detection with radar is simpler.

 ### Limitation

 - Sensor data drops and delay